isomorpheme/textinator/README.md

 Textinator
 ==========
-Textinator is a command line program that converts images to a text representation.
-You can use any set of characters to convert an image into.
-Furthermore, colour support is also present for those of you who want to view cat pictures in their terminal.
+Textinator is a Python 3 command line program that converts images to text, allowing you to view them from the console.
+It uses a palette by default, but you can use any set of characters to displya an image.
+There is also a colour mode using ANSI colour codes.

 Installation
 ============